seanorourke7/taped/README.md

 Any payments made using a valid debit/credit card will not be processed and the card will not be charged.
 No orders made will be fulfilled.

-For full Admin access to Django Admin panel with relevant sign-in credentials: [LucaTaped Admin](/admin/)
+For full Admin access to Django Admin panel with relevant sign-in credentials: [LucaTaped Admin](https://taped-8201a532e6b6.herokuapp.com/admin/)

-For access to Admin Dashboard frontend view with relevant sign-in credentials: [LucaTaped Admin Dashboard](/products/admin_dashboard/)
+Access to Admin to add products from the frontend with relevant sign-in credentials: [LucaTaped Admin Dashboard](https://taped-8201a532e6b6.herokuapp.com/products/add/)

 ## Table of Contents